-Laurentian Child and Family Centre is a NUT SAFE and PEANUT SAFE Centre.
-The number of children with allergies to NUTS and PEANUTS is increasing, and these allergies can be LIFE THREATENING.
-We have children enrolled at the Centre who are allergic to nuts and peanuts, so we must take all possible precautions.
+Laurentian Child and Family Centre is aTREE NUT and PEANUT SAFE centre.
+The number of children with allergies to TREE NUTS and PEANUTS are increasing, and these allergies can be life threatening.
+We have children enrolled at the Centre who are allergic to nuts, eggs and peanuts, so we must take all possible precautions.